saintsal/supershadowy/index.md

     Super Shadowy meets are for practitioners and autodidacts to learn from each other.

-    **They are safe spaces of practitioners only.**  No "lookey-loos" or "supporters" please.
+    **Safe spaces of practitioners only.**  No "lookey-loos" or "supporters" please.
 When it's just us, we can be truly honest about how things are going.
-(For example, coders only means nobody lurking to recruit.
-Founders only means no investors or employees listening to sugar-coat things for.)
+(For example, coders-only means nobody lurking to recruit.
+Founders-only means no investors or employees listening to sugar-coat things for.)

     We share **first-hand experience only** to keep things real, and avoid hype.